scjx123/ip/docs/tp.md

 ![here](Architecture_Diagram.PNG)

 **Main**
-For the main layer, it consist of a
+For the main layer, it contains a single class known as Duke.
+During the app launch, Duke runs the respective c **UI**
-**UI**
 **Command Interpreter**
 **Executer**